Monitoring of the Antelope Valley Settlement Agreement

 Chris Hartney

-Mr. Hartney's prior research at Evident Change has included a national evaluation of the Juvenile Detention Alternatives Initiative; bed-space needs forecasts for youth tried as adults in Baltimore, Maryland, and youth involved with the juvenile justice system in Arkansas following system reforms; a review of the causes and impacts of youth deincarceration in California's youth prison system; a national evaluation of Parents Anonymous; the potential cost savings of alternatives to incarceration for non-serious adult offenders; the validation of a Structured Decision Making® system in Washington, DC; the interplay of media coverage, public sentiment, data trends, and policy making with regard to youth violence in major US cities; and a survey of health care access for system-involved youth in 58 California counties.
+Previously as a Senior Researcher and Senior Program Specialist for Evident Change, Mr. Hartney’s work included a national evaluation of the Juvenile Detention Alternatives Initiative; bed-space needs forecasts for youth tried as adults in Baltimore, Maryland, and youth involved with the juvenile justice system in Arkansas; a review of the causes and impacts of youth de-incarceration in California’s youth prison system; a national evaluation of Parents Anonymous; the validation of a Structured Decision Making® system in Washington, DC; the interplay of media coverage, public sentiment, data trends, and policy making with regard to youth violence in major US cities; and a survey of health care access for system-involved youth in 58 California counties.
+Mr. Hartney is co-author of a college-level textbook, American Corrections (Sage Publications, 2019).
+Mr. Hartney has a BA from the University of California at Berkeley and has completed all master’s-level coursework in experimental psychology at San Francisco State University.

 Chris Scharenbroch